ALL ABOUT A MUMMY

 Don't overspend

 A well-known rule for renovations is to spend 10% of the home’s purchase price.
 To begin with, the geography and property market make this is a bad idea.
 Both can fluctuate at a moment’s notice and make an investment a waste.
 Secondly, the idea of a cosmetic renovation is to keep the costs low.
 So, spending a significant amount on a project is a terrible idea.
 The key is to get creative and to find thrifty ways to make the property gleam.
 Have you heard of rubbish surfing?
 It’s where people look through bins and skips for unwanted waste.
 Sounds disgusting, but one man’s trash is another man’s treasure.
-Of course, painting the cabinets with a new shade is a less messy and nauseating way to save money.
+Vinted and Facebook Marketplace are a great way to find renovation gems at low cost.

 Picture of messy garden